dickoa/RepData_PeerAssessment1/PA1_template.md

 ```

 To replace the missing values in the `steps` variable we will replace each missing data by the median data for corresponding the day of the week (Monday, Tuesday, etc.) at the interval considered.
 For example if the data is missing a monday at the interval 900 we will use the median value (discarding missing value) of all monday at the interval 900.
-In this exercice the median is prefered to the average because it is more robust to outlier.
+In this exercise, the median is prefered to the average because it is more robust to outlier.

-We will first create an index of weekday-interval and split the data in two parts : missing and non missing data
+To easily impute the missing value using the scheme proposed, we will first create an index of weekday-interval and split the data in two parts : missing and non missing data

 ```r